procrastinando/domovoi_bot/README.md

 ## Usage

 1.  **Start a Chat:** Open Telegram and find your bot.
 Send the `/start` command.
-2.  **Provide API Key:** The bot will prompt you for your Groq API key.
-Paste it into the chat.
-This is a one-time setup.
+2.  **Provide API Keys:**
+    *   The bot will prompt you for your Groq API key.
+    *   To enable web search, provide your Tavily API key using the `/tavily_api` command.
 3.  **Interact:** You can now chat with the bot!
     *   Send a text message.
     *   Send a photo (with an optional caption).